dclive/Lenovo-X1-Carbon-Gen-6-Hackintosh/README.md

 I added a few kexts to clean up Broadcom wireless, for my Broadcom DW1830.
 BT is a WIP; more news in the coming days.
 But in Kernel/Quirks I enabled ExtendBTFeatureFlags to hopefully make the BT stuff a bit more compatible with Apple's fancy BT features, once I do get BT working.

-Do re-read the above two items; if you replaced your Intel 8265 card with a Broadcom DW1830 card, you may be fully ready to go; if you still have the Intel card in there, disable the Broadcom items and enable the Intel airportitwlm item.
+Do re-read the above two items; if you replaced your Intel 8265 card with a Broadcom DW1830 card, you may be fully ready to go; if you still have the Intel card in there, disable the Broadcom items and enable the Intel airportitwlm item, version 2.2 or later for Ventura.

 I added alcid=21 to the boot args in NVRAM and updated AppleALC to 1.77 so it's compatible with Ventura